0987uyghjnm/DiceDecaySimulation/README.md

    - Logic 2: Only the number 6 represents decay.
      (1–5 = Parent, 6 = Daughter)

 2. You specify how many trials you want to run.

+***NOTE: The more trials the longer it'll take to run.***

 3. For each trial:
    - The program starts with 80 dice (representing 80 parent isotopes).
    - Dice are rolled.
    - Dice that meet the decay condition are removed.
-   - The remaining dice are rolled again until no parent isotopes are left.
+   - The remaining dice are rolled again until ***no parent isotopes are left***.
    - For each trial, the percentage of parent isotopes remaining is recorded round-by-round.

 4. After all trials, a decay curve is plotted using matplotlib:
-   - If ≤ 20 trials: all curves are plotted and labeled.
+   - If trials are ≤ 20: all curves are plotted and labeled.
-   - If <21 trials: average, median, max, and min curves are shown along with 14 random trials.
+   - If trials are > 21 trials: average, median, max, and min curves are shown along with 14 randomly chosen trials.

 5. The graph is shown in a pop-up window.
-Use the window's "Save As" feature if you want to keep the plot.
+Use the window's "Save As" feature if you want to keep an image copy of the graph.

-6. When the user closes the plot window, they are asked if they want to run another experiment.
+6. When the user closes the graph's window, they are asked if they want to run another experiment.

 -------------------------------------------------------------------------------
-PROGRAM FILE STRUCTURE (Summarized):
+EXPLNATION OF PROGRAM LOGIC:
 ------------------------------------

 1. IMPORTS